taylorg8900/tavern_proj_2/doc/player/hierarchical_state_machine/transitions.md

 - Wall (wall states + ledge)
 	- Certain transitions like (wall climb --('crouch')-> fall) should only apply to wall climb or ledge, and not other wall states such as wall sliding or the future overhang thing
 	- Since checking which states can transition into fall should be handled on the same level of the tree, they must all exist on the top level as well

+I should probably write pseudocode for determining how we are going to transition
+- I could have a big if/elif chain that checks which state is active
+	- This would lead to repeated functions calls and bool checks
+- I could have a if/elif chain that checks our bools first, then checks each state that can change while under the active bool
+	- Again lots of repetition and (if state == state_name) checks, which would lead to kind of the same problem as with the FSM where it is a big spiderweb

+I basically need a place where I can define all of the transitions out of a state, instead of in.
+Let me do that and see if I notice any patterns.

+Transitions out of states
+- Ground
+	- Jump (we press jump, or jump buffer is active)
+	- Fall (not on ground anymore)
+	- Wall climb (move into wall for long enough)
+	- Rope (near rope and want to go up)
+- Jump / side jump / reverse side jump
+	- Ground (we are on ground)
+	- Fall (y velocity is positive)
+	- Wall climb (near a wall)
+	- Rope (we are near rope and have y input)
+- Fall
+	- Ground (we are on ground)
+	- Jump (coyote time is active)
+	- Wall climb (we are near wall, we are below a certain y velocity, state before fall is not wall climb)
+	- Wall slide (we are near wall, we are above a certain y velocity, we have x input)
+	- Ledge (we are near ledge, we are below a certain y velocity, state before falling is not ledge)
+- Wall climb
+	- Ground (we are on ground, y input is negative)
+	- Fall (not near wall anymore, or we press crouch)
+	- Reverse side jump (we press jump, or jump buffer is active)
+	- Ledge (we are near ledge, y input is positive)
+- Wall slide
+	- Ground (we are on ground)
+	- Fall (we are not near wall)
+	- Wall climb (we are near wall, y velocity is 0)
+- Ledge
+	- Jump (we press jump, or jump buffer is active)
+	- Fall (we press crouch)
+	- Wall climb (y input is negative)
+- Rope
+	- Ground (on ground, y input is negative)
+	- Side jump (press jump, or jump buffer is active)
+	- Fall (we press crouch)

+So this is way easier to follow and read.
+There definitely has to be a way I can define this and follow it's structure when we try and select a new state.
+- I am going to just try and have a if / elif chain thing going on, probably good enough.
+I don't think I need to separate out individual sections, that might just make it more complicated